yuhtuna/326GitWorkflowLabStudent-Group22/README.md

 ### Bugs:
 - [ ] Fix reciprocal function

-## Roadmap

-The goal of this project is to create a fully functioning and visually appealing JavaScript calculator, while encouraging contributions and learning.
-Below is the roadmap for future improvements and features:

 1. **Basic Calculator Expansion**:
    - [ ] Implement scientific calculator functions like square root, square, and reciprocal.